 Link juice is the term used in the SEO world to refer to the value or equity passed from one page or site to another.
 This value is passed through hyperlinks.
 Search engines see links as votes by other websites that your page is valuable and worth promoting.

 There are many ways to earn links from the web through direct and indirect efforts.
-Direct effort refers to link building strategies, such as document sharing, guest posting, social media marketing, press release publishing and more (click here for some helpful guidelines or watch the video).
-The indirect effort is gained from presenting excellent content (like guides and infographics) on your site that causes readers to share it around the web, linking the pages naturally.
+Direct effort refers to link building strategies, such as document sharing, guest posting, social media marketing, press release publishing and more.
+The indirect effort is gained from presenting excellent content on your site that causes readers to share it around the web, linking the pages naturally.
 The link equity that passes from these sites to your site is the link juice, and this link juice differs in its authority depending on the sites linking to you.

 In the first diagram, you will see that with dofollow links (links that are not nofollowed) the transfer of link juice is equally distributed to all the outgoing links from a website.